Watch a (1:38) video tutorial on How to Find a Report

 If you use this report frequently, make it a Favorite Report for quick and easy access!

-You would like to see which students, who enrolled in the last session, are no longer active in your system.
+You would like to generate a list of students who were enrolled in classes last session, however, they have not enrolled in any classes for your upcoming session.
 It’s time to send out your new session class list and would like to encourage them to sign up for new classes.

 To create this report use these search filters: